 When cooking meat such as a nice Easter ham, it is important to use the oven rack that comes with the roaster.
 This rack is stainless steel and keeps the meat off the bottom of the portable oven.

-- Cook time: 2 hours 55 min
+2 hours 55 min

-- smoked ham
+- 1 smoked ham

-- 1/2 cup water
+- 1/2 cup water or broth

-Double as Buffet Server
+Roasters Double as Buffet Servers

-Some roasters come with a Buffet Server which is perfect for keeping food warm at large family gatherings or community potlucks.
+Some roasters come with a buffet server, which is perfect for keeping food warm at large family gatherings or community potlucks.
 This holiday season is the perfect time to pick up a roaster with the added feature of the buffet insert.
 The price is so low that I had to look twice!
 I plan on buying several of these electric roasters for gifts this year.

 Nesco Electric Roaster Ovens

-Besides this classic 18 quart size, Nesco also makes a small 5 quart and 6 quart electric roaster for those who don't need the large size for cooking turkeys.
-The small sizes are perfect for chickens, small roasts, stews, soups and casseroles.
-What is fun about the Nesco electric roasters is that some of the sizes can be ordered in red instead of the basic ivory or stainless steel models.
+Besides this classic 18-quart size, Nesco also makes a small five-quart and six-quart electric roaster for those who don't need the large size for cooking turkeys.
+The small sizes are perfect for chickens, small roasts, stews, soups, and casseroles.
+What is fun about this brand's electric roasters is that some of the sizes can be ordered in red instead of the basic ivory or stainless steel models.

 The Nesco electric roaster has a unique heating element that cooks in a circular motion around the food.
 Along with the domed lid, this cooking method ensures a juicy turkey or other tender and moist meats.
-The Nesco roaster oven can also be used for baking, slow-cooking, steaming and warming foods.
+This roaster oven can also be used for baking, slow-cooking, steaming, and warming foods.